fantabulous-tech/gamedev-cocktail-hour-logo/README.md

 # GameDev Cocktail Hour Logo

 A little Unity project for putting together an animated logo.
-Feel free to fork and play!
+Feel free to fork and play with it!

 ## Run in Browser